Lift Up My Soul: 15 Days of Prayer with Saint Elizabeth Ann Seton

 Finally, Christ’s leadership was universal; He came to save all men.
 Similarly, Elizabeth understood her work as being a service to the whole Church.
 She equipped her sisters not just to teach in rural Maryland, but to go wherever the Gospel demanded they go, first to Philadelphia and New York, and later to the farthest corners of the United States.
 Her desire for the Sisters was to “extend their usefulness whenever OUR SWEET PROVIDENCE may call” and her instructions were simple: “Be children of the Church—Be children of the Church.”

 Like Elizabeth, each of us is called to lead others by the example of our faith.
 At home with our children, at the office with our co-workers, online and on the road, in our neighborhoods and in our cities, God calls us to lead through service every moment of every day.
 Through words and actions, we are to be “salt and light,” inspiring, encouraging, and assisting others to live the Gospel as Elizabeth did.
-And also like her, the surest way for us to lead is to imitate Christ’s charity—His gentleness, His benevolence, and His universal concern for all men and women, desiring their eternal good above all else.

 In the Words of Mother Seton